aaltsys/doc-configkde/04_packages.rst

 +  Only one package management program may be run at a time.
-Do not,say, start :program:`synaptics` in a window and try to run an :program:`apt-` utility in a console terminal at the same time.
+Do not,say, start :program:`synaptics` in a window and try to run an :program:`apt-` utility in a console session at the same time.
 +  Package programs require root privileges.
 Use :command:`sudo` to execute all commands.
 +  Wild-card expressions are permitted in version numbers.
 When using versions,